 - Buying a vacation property or second residence for yourself

 When purchasing a second home for a vacation property or a family member, you would treat it just like you were buying a home for yourself and all your debt and income will come into play.
 This is the case even if you don’t ever plan on living there and you’re buying it for a family member.

 - Your existing mortgage, property taxes, credit cards, loans, etc. are included in your debt.

-- The down payment cannot be a gift if you are buying for a family member but may be a gift if you are buying as a second home / vacation property.
+- The down payment cannot be a gift if you are buying for a family member, but may be a gift if you are buying as a second home or vacation property.

-There are many more details about each of these scenarios but the main item I wanted to be clear on is you can complete any of these scenarios with as little as 5% down payment!
+There are many more details about each of these scenarios, but the main item I wanted to be clear on is that you can complete any of these scenarios with as little as 5% down payment, depending on your situation.

 Renting out your first home when buying a second home.